mitchgavan/wordpress-api-angular/README.md

 1. Install and activate the [WP REST API plugin](http://v2.wp-api.org/) on your Wordpress website via the admin panel.

-2. Change the `ENDPOINT_URI' constant on line 12 of `app.js` to reference your Wordpress site's URL
+2. Change the `ENDPOINT_URI` constant on line 12 of `app.js` to reference your Wordpress site's URL